Pritzker AI+Science Joint Initiative with CalTech

 The University of Chicago and the California Institute of Technology are centers of gravity for the study, application, and use of AI and Machine Learning.
 By combining efforts and with a gift from the Margot and Tom Pritzker Foundation, the two institutions aim to accelerate the pace of discovery across the physical and biological sciences by advancing the integration of AI into scientific research and development and training new generations of interdisciplinary scientists.

-The new grant from the Margot and Tom Pritzker Foundation includes funds for the annual The University of Chicago and Caltech Conference on AI+Science, which brings together an elite and diverse cohort of leading researchers in core AI and domain sciences to lead conversations and drive partnerships that will shape future inquiry, industry investment, and entrepreneurial opportunities.
+The new grant from the Margot and Tom Pritzker Foundation includes funds for the annual The University of Chicago and Caltech Conference on AI+Science, which brings together an elite cohort of leading researchers in core AI and domain sciences to lead conversations and drive partnerships that will shape future inquiry, industry investment, and entrepreneurial opportunities.
 The generous gift also includes three prestigious new awards for research excellence in AI+Science, which will be announced at the conference.
 Finally, the funding supports four postdoctoral researchers, six graduate students, and two sabbatical visitors yearly, with appointments evenly split between DSI and Caltech.

 Postdoctoral Researchers